Search by keyword

 If you’re working on a Reach Complete campaign, your campaign admins can also add unlimited custom questions to the profile screen so you can gather all sorts of responses from the folks you meet.
 Learn about the various Question Types here.

 Sometimes, a campaign using Reach will cross-endorse and join forces with another Reach campaign.
-If you find a person who is a potential voter in both races, you will see an expandable section on that voter’s profile titled “Linked Campaign”.
-Expand that section to see a set of support score buttons for every other linked campaign relevant to that voter.
+If campaigns in Reach decide to link, then when you looks up a voter, they’ll see a new expandable section called “Linked Campaigns”.
+Expand that section to see the Primary Survey Question for every other linked campaign relevant to that voter.
 When you pick responses for these questions, that data will be recorded directly by that other campaign.
 Linking campaigns can even work between more than two campaigns, so don’t worry about being a third wheel!